 This option could provide an ideal setting for focused and productive studying, free from any disruptions that may occur during regular class hours.
 It would also make the ideal setting for group work.

 Sometimes all you need is a change of environment to breathe new life into your studying session.
-Perhaps you're in need of a conducive study space that offers both a comfortable ambiance and homemade meals.
+Perhaps you require a conducive study space that offers both a comfortable ambiance and homemade meals.
 This kind of setup can serve as a great motivator for an extended study session.
 Do you know of anyone nearby who can provide such an environment?

 What's more, studying in pairs can be beneficial for those with the self-control to keep social chatter to set break times.
-You can also help each other work through problems together and have discussions on topics which will help both of your understanding and information retention.
+You can also help each other work through problems together and have discussions on topics that will help both your understanding and information retention.

 5. Outdoors